Skip to content

 • O2 – depending on the SIM plan you pick, O2 offers a host of useful extras, such as a few months’ subscription to Apple Music, plus Disney+, Amazon Prime or Audible.
 Its O2 Priority rewards scheme is perhaps the best on the market, getting you exclusive deals from shops and restaurants, as well as access to pre-sale tickets.
 Not to mention, it’s the only major network to still offer inclusive EU roaming

-All four network providers offer SIM plans on one-month, 12-month, and 24-month contracts.
+All major network providers offer SIM plans on one-month, 12-month, and 24-month contracts.

 Of course – just because a network is less well-known doesn’t mean it’s any less trustworthy than the major network providers.